 - Jedi sees a param

 - execute these calls and check the input.

 Docstrings are another source of information for functions and classes.

-jedi.evaluate.dynamic tries to find all executions of functions, while
+jedi.inference.dynamic_params tries to find all executions of functions,

-the docstring parsing is much easier.
-There are two different types of
+while the docstring parsing is much easier.
+There are three different types of

 docstrings that Jedi understands: